-Whether you’ve been directly affected by COVID, worried about loved ones, missed loved ones during lockdown, struggled through financial woes or just generally felt new levels of anxiety, 2020 has been a tough year for all.
+Whether you’ve been directly affected by COVID, worried about loved ones, missed loved ones during lockdown, struggled through financial woes or just generally felt new levels of anxiety, it’s been a tough 12 months.

-And with even more lockdown measures being put in place, rules changing on the reg, tier systems launching and no real date to when this is going to end, 2020, and most probably much of 2021, will continue to be tough for many.
+And with even more lockdown measures in place, rules changing on the reg, most of 2021, will continue to be tough for many.

 We spoke to some of the UK’s top wellness experts and influencers to find out how they have and continue to navigate these strange times, from global yoga star Cat Meffan to nutritional therapist Madeleine Shaw and psychotherapist, Ruairí Stewart.

 I’ve tried to focus on the positives and in terms of work, I think it’s made me be re-energized, more excited and more passionate, and I’m so thankful that I’m able to work from home very easily.